joshbegley/nyt-latest/previous.md

 **The Brooklyn Bridge Briefly Catches Fire During a Fireworks Display**\
-`The fire appeared to have been extinguished by shortly after 10 p.m., the police said.
+`The fires appeared to have been extinguished by shortly after 10 p.m., the police said.
 No injuries were reported.`\
 https://www.nytimes.com/2026/07/04/nyregion/fire-brooklyn-bridge-fireworks.html

 **This California Town Banned Fireworks.
 Then Came the Dogs.**\